Hats-Protocol/proposal-hatter/docs/spec.md

 - Rationale: models a committee rejection akin to Governor’s `Defeated` outcome.
 - Cleanup: if `reservedHatId != 0`, set its toggle to `address(this)` via `Hats.changeHatToggle(reservedHatId, address(this))`, then deactivate via `Hats.setHatStatus(reservedHatId, false)`.

-### 5.8 withdraw(recipientHatId, token, amount, to) — Recipient Hat wearer
+### 5.8 withdraw(recipientHatId, token, amount) — Recipient Hat wearer

+- Checks:
   - Requires caller wears `recipientHatId`.
   - Requires `allowanceRemaining[recipientHatId][token] >= amount`.
+- Effects (before external calls, per CEI pattern):
+  - Decrement internal allowance: `allowanceRemaining[recipientHatId][token] -= amount`.
+  - This pathway is the only mechanism that reduces internal allowances (outside of revert rollbacks).
+- Interactions:
-- Effects: decrement internal allowance; then instruct the Safe AllowanceModule to transfer funds from the Safe to `to`:
+  - Instruct the Safe AllowanceModule to transfer funds from the Safe to `msg.sender`:
     - ETH: `token == address(0)`.
     - ERC‑20: `token` is the token address.
-- Revert on any module error.
+  - Any revert from AllowanceModule bubbles up and reverts the entire transaction (including allowance changes).
-- Event: `AllowanceConsumed(recipientHatId, token, amount, remaining, to, msg.sender)`.
+  - Event: `AllowanceConsumed(recipientHatId, token, amount, remaining, msg.sender)`.
-- Emits both the payout destination and caller for downstream auditing.
+- Emits the payout destination (msg.sender) for downstream auditing.
 - nonReentrant: reentrancy guard prevents reentry via token hooks or module callbacks.
-- This pathway is the only mechanism that reduces internal allowances (outside of revert rollbacks).

 Module call note: Use `AllowanceModule.executeAllowanceTransfer(address safe, address token, address to, uint96 amount, address paymentToken, uint96 payment, address delegate, bytes signature)`, passing `safe` from storage, `paymentToken = address(0)`, `payment = 0`, `delegate = address(this)`, and `signature = ""` (empty bytes).
 ETH is represented by `token == address(0)`.
 The module treats an empty signature as authorization by `msg.sender`, so Proposal Hatter must be configured as the delegate for the Safe in the AllowanceModule.